closeio/best-practices-documentation/README.md

 docs are out of date, making this a good command to use in a pre-commit hook or a CI step.

-## Inserting Docs Into Static Documentation
+## Inserting Blocks Into Static Documentation

 If you'd like to insert (and keep up-to-date) some best practices into static documentation, meaning docs that you type out yourself, and aren't completely